 The game was anybody’s now, and to both sides’ credit they went looking for the win, rather than settling for a penalty shootout.

 Consett had a good penalty shout turned down on 85 minutes when sub Dan Marriott was barged over from behind by defender Tom Horner as he shielded the ball.

 A minute later Atherton had another chance to snatch a win when Boyles was again played in, but Hayes made a vital save with his feet.

-The game’s deciding moment came on 88 minutes when Consett were awarded a dubious penalty, after the referee decided left-back Kaydn Craven had handled Carr’s goalbound effort on the line.
+The game’s deciding moment came on 88 minutes when Consett were awarded a dubious penalty, after the referee decided left-back Kaydn Craven had handled Carr’s goalbound effort on the line, pictured top.
 The ball certainly seemed to hit his face, though he was standing behind the line.

 Despite his protestations that the ball had hit him in the face, the defender was red carded, and Luke Carr stepped up to make it 2-1 from the spot, and send Consett through to Monday’s draw.